A calm, friendly and welcoming place offering support so people affected by cancer in Sussex can still live their life.

 The cafe at the Macmillan Horizon Centre offers a place for people affected by cancer, as a patient, carer, family member or friend, to relax, share experiences and eat well.
 All are welcome.

 We run cooking workshops at the Macmillan Horizon Centre for people affected by cancer who want to build their cooking skills and confidence in order to eat well and feel better.

 There is a kitchen attached to the large meeting room that can be used for cooking demonstrations and hands on cookery workshops.
 We have had a number of focus group discussions with service users to discuss ideas and what is needed.

 Please contact us to find out more or to register for cooking sessions which we will be running in the future.

 There are a number of self-help and support groups at the Macmillan Horizon Centre offering different types of support and activities for people affected by cancer.
-You can find details of these and of other local and national self-help support groups on the Macmillan website or by contacting firstname.lastname@example.org.
+You can find details of these and of other local and national self-help support groups in the Horizon Centre monthly schedule, on our website or by contacting your local Macmillan Engagement Lead.

 The Head and Neck Buddies are a peer support service set up to provide information and support at clinics at the Sussex Cancer Centre.
 Next year we will explore developing a similar service in other tumour sites and extending the role of peer support in 'Living Well' and 'Moving On' events.